Thank you to Idah’s Sponsors, Cindy and Ed Valentine

-First-year Medical Student, Mulungushi University Idah is the oldest of four children.
+Idah is currently a Medical Student at Mulungushi University.
+She is the oldest of four children.
 Both of her parents have passed away, leaving Idah, her two brothers and sister orphaned and under the care of their grandfather.
 Her grandfather was unable to raise funds to pay for school fees, and in many homes, Idah – being the oldest daughter – would not have the option to pursue her secondary education.
 Instead, she would be held responsible to care for her younger siblings.
-With the help of Bakashana and her sponsors Cindy and Ed Valentine, Idah has now completed boarding school at the finest school in Kasama, and scored very high on the state exam.
+With the help of Bakashana and her sponsors Cindy and Ed Valentine, Idah completed boarding school at the finest school in Kasama, and scored very high on the state exam.
 Idah’s strong, quiet presence, and ambition to pursue employment in the medical field after school, pushed her through secondary school.
-Now, with continued help from Cindy and Ed, and Bakashana, Idah is attending Mulungushi University and continuing to follow her dreams!
+Now, with continued help from Cindy and Ed, and Bakashana, Idah is continuing to follow her dreams!

-Fourth -year BA of Education and Library Studies, Full Bursary, University of Zambia Orphaned at a young age, Ruth’s opportunity to pursue a high school education were slim, but thanks to the support she received from Bakashana, Ruth studied hard, and took advantage of the opportunity she was given to learn at Kasama Girls School.
+Ruth is currently on Full Bursary at the University of Zambia studying a BA of Education and Library Studies.
+Ruth was orphaned at a young age, and her opportunity to pursue a high school education were slim.
+Thanks to the support she received from Bakashana, Ruth attended school, studied hard, and took advantage of the opportunity she was given to learn at Kasama Girls School.
 Ruth faced and overcame many challenges, and managed to get good grades and score well on the 12th grade national exam.
 She then moved to Lusaka and began using her personable nature, her motivation, and help from Bakashana, to search for sponsors for University.
-She was accepted on full bursary (scholarship) to the University of Zambia (UNZA), and is now in her fourth year in Secretarial Studies.
+She was accepted on full scholarship to the University of Zambia (UNZA), and is now in her last year to complete her degree.
 We are so proud of Ruth, and look forward to continuing to work together and support her as she becomes Bakashana’s first University Graduate!

-Studying to be a Secondary School Teacher, Kasama Teachers Training College Patricia Besa is 21 years old, the 3rd of 5 children.
+Patricia Besa is studying at Kasama Teachers Training College to be a Secondary School Teacher.
+Patricia is the 3rd of 5 children.
 In primary school, she passed 8 of 9 classes and had the highest scores on the tests Bakashana administered for admission into scholarship.
 She is from Mpika district in the village of Lucembe.
-Patricia was in the Girls Leading our World (GLOW) club and was even selected to go to Lusaka in 2010 were she met Hillary Clinton.
-Both of Patricia’s parents are living but struggle with school fees.
+Patricia was in the Girls Leading our World (GLOW) club and was even selected to go to Lusaka in 2010 where she met Hillary Clinton.
+Both of Patricia’s parents are living but they struggled with school fees, until Bakashana assisted the family.
 Many family members are not supportive of Patricia going to school, but her mother and another female relative have encouraged her.
-Patricia is thrilled to have graduated secondary school, and is working hard to acheive her teaching certificate and procure gainful employment.
+Patricia is thrilled to have graduated secondary school, and is working hard to acquire her teaching certificate and procure gainful employment.

 Prudence Mulenga is from Lukupa village in Kasama district about 15 km outside of Kasama.
 Her father died 10 years ago and she lives with her mother and 2 younger sisters.
 She is outgoing, sassy, and has a passion for drama and art.
 Since graduating from secodary school, she has been running her own business in the village, producing baked goods.
 She supports her son and husband and helps her grandmother with farming.

-Thank you with Love to Sarah’s Full Sponsors, Pan and Carl Awsumb, Todd and Krystina Barnum, Sherry Hostetter, and Mac and Mo Smith!
+Thank you to Sarah’s Full Sponsors, Pan and Carl Awsumb, Todd and Krystina Barnum, Sherry Hostetter, and Mac and Mo Smith!

-Christabell Chewe is 15 years old in grade 10 at Kasama Girls School.
+Christabell Chewe is currently attending the Kasama School of Nursing, after graduating from Kasama Girls School in 2018.
 She has one brother and two sisters, and is the third born.
 Her father died in January 2006, and since then, her mother has been supporting her and her siblings alone.
-Her mother, Judith Mulenga, farms small plots of maize to provide for her children, but has found that with increased school fees, she needs more money than she did when they were young.
+Her mother, Judith Mulenga, farms small plots of maize to provide for her children.
 To earn additional money, Judith and her sister brew a hard grain alcohol called kacasu (ka-cha-su) and sell it out of their home.
 As with many native communities, alcohol has created many social problems in Kasama and surrounding areas, leading to increased rates of crime and domestic abuse.
 Most of those who consume this liquor are men.

 As you can imagine, living at a bar is not easy for a young woman.
-Against these odds, Christabell has worked hard to achieve commendable results at school.
-For these reasons, Kasama Micro Grants has decided to put Christabell in boarding school in Kasama.
-Chirstabell is soft spoken but loves to dance, and she has dreams of one day becoming an accountant.
+Against these odds, Christabell worked hard to achieve commendable results at school.
+For these reasons, and with help from Bakashana, Christabell managed to graduate and is on the path to becoming a nurse!

 Marvelous is outgoing, athletic, and passionate about school.
-She said that being admitted to grade eight and being chosen to be sponsored by the Bakshana family have been the greatest achievements of her life.
+She said that being admitted to Nursing school, and being chosen to be sponsored by the Bakashana family have been the greatest achievements of her life.

 Susan is a quiet force who loves football and comes alive when performing in drama skits or reciting poetry.
 She lives with her mother and 3 older sisters in Bwembya village.
-Susan walks the 15 KM to and from her village to Laura Girls School each day, proving to her family and the bakashana family her ambition to become educated.
+Before graduating, Susan walked the 15 KM to and from her village to Laura Girls School each day, proving to her family and the bakashana family her ambition to become educated.
 Susan’s mother is a subsistence farmer who has found it challenging to support her 5 daughters on her own.
-Bakashana is excited to bring Susan into our family, and offer her the opportunity to continue the education she so eagerly desires.
+Bakashana is excited that Susan is a part of our family.

 Regardless of these obstacles, she has persevered and pro-actively pursued the future that she knows she deserves instead of sitting back and letting her life pass her by.
 We feel grateful to have such a confident, well-spoken and strong young woman as part of the Bakashana family.